 As you can see in the table, the growth adds up to a lot of dollars over time!
-In year 15, you could pull out over $300,000 tax free with zero mortgage payments required.
+As you can see in the chart, you’ll double your available line of credit over the first 15 years.
+In year 15, you will have access to over $300,000 tax free with no mortgage payments required.
 Pretty cool, eh?

 Life has a way of throwing unexpected expenses at us.
 It’s good to have as many resources available as possible, right?
-The HECM line of credit is a great way to protect and preserve your financial well-being in retirement.
+The HECM line of credit is a great way to protect and preserve your financial well being in retirement.

-If you owe little to nothing on your home, don’t need the money right now, and are relatively early in your retirement, you’re in an ideal position to maximize the benefit of the HECM line of credit.
+If you owe little to nothing on your home, don’t need the money right now, and are relatively early in your retirement, you’re in an ideal position to maximize the benefit of a HECM line of credit.
 Get it set up and let it grow and compound.
-By the time you actually need the money, you’ll have a lot more dollars than you started with.
+By the time you actually need the money, you’ll have a lot more than you started with.